goszpeti/conan_explorer/README.md

     sudo apt install xdg-utils

 4. Not all Qt6 versions support the Wayland lib of the base system.
-For Ubuntu 20.04 please install PySide6-Essentials 6.4.3.
+  * For Ubuntu 20.04 please execute "pip install PySide6-Essentials==6.4.3" to get the correct Qt6 version
+  * For Ubuntu 22.04 please ensure that the system Qt6 packages are available.
+Simply execute "sudo apt-get install qt6-wayland" on a wayland system, or "sudo apt-get install qt6-base-dev" for an X based system.

 ### With pip from PyPi

-`pip install conan-app-launcher`
+    pip install conan-explorer

 ### From source

 After checkout use the command:

-`pip install .`
+    pip install .

 ## Running

-Execute `conan-app-launcher`, if the Python "scripts" folder is on your system path, or look it up manually in the site-packages folder.
+Execute `conan-explorer`, if the Python "scripts" or "bin" folder is on your system path, or look it up manually in the site-packages folder.
-You can also assign its icon to it from the site packages folder in conan_app_launcher/assets/icons/icon.ico.
+You can also assign its icon to it from the site packages folder in **conan_explorer/assets/icons/icon.ico**.

 ### Main dependencies

-* Pyside6 >= 6.3.0
+* Pyside6 >= 6.4.0
-* 1.24.0 <= conan < 2.1
+* 1.48.0 <= conan < 2.1

 > **Warning** - **Deprecation of Python 3.X**
 > From version 2.0.0 Python 3.6 support will be dropped, having reached end-of-life.